fltk/fltk/README.Unix.txt

 If you are familiar with "git" and like to stay current with your version, you will find the git access parameters at the bottom of that page.
-Unpack FLTK into a convenient location.
-I like to have everything in my dev directory.
+Unpack FLTK into a convenient location, e.g. in your `dev` directory.
 Change the following instructions to fit your preferences.

   cd
   mkdir dev